ktullavik/redart/README.md

-WIP toy implementation of the Dart language.
+WIP toy interpreter for the Dart language.

 ## Top missing features: